Welcome to Tuscoro.com

 The point to the foregoing is, reading what history has fed us since the occurrence of the Little Bighorn Battle, is no more valid… in fact less than the story told in the Black Book.

 OK… lets move on….
-Now I would like to share one of these many claims of which WIKI is either oblivious to, or is ignored by them.
-The following account has much more validity than anything that the academics have used or considered.
+Now I would like to share one of these many claims that seems hard to believe of which WIKI is either oblivious to, or is understandably ignored by them.
+However the following account has as much validity than anything that the academics have used with some exception.

 From The Black Book